IhebRIAHI-Horizon/Ecommerce_Back/README.md

 ### Notes

-1. If you run the frontend on a different port instead of 4200, you may need to change the "@CrossOrigin(origins = "http://localhost:4200")" in spring boot's rest controllers
+1. If you run the frontend on a different port instead of 4200, you need to change the 'allowedOrigins("http://localhost:4200")' in WebConfig.java

 ## Contributing